virtualous/blog/_posts/2011-12-12-what-is-a-rice-meal.md

 ---
 layout: post
-title: What is a Rice Meal?
+title: What is a Rice Meal
 date: 2011-12-12 22:11
 author: phislife
 comments: true